 How Is Fifth Disease Diagnosed during Pregnancy?

-To diagnose whether you have fifth during pregnancy or not, your doctor will ask you to do extra ultrasounds during 8–12 weeks of your pregnancy, so that she can keep an eye for any potential pregnancy complications that may occur.
-If an ultrasound reveals signs of an infection in your baby, your health care provider will suggest a cordocentesis or amniocentesis to confirm the illness and find out its degree of severity.
+To diagnose whether you have fifth during pregnancy or not, it is very important to check your clinical signs and symptoms.
+If you have a fever with rashes, fifth disease could be a possibility.
+Your doctor will ask you to do extra ultrasounds during 8–12 weeks of your pregnancy, so that she can keep an eye for any potential pregnancy complications that may occur.
+If an ultrasound reveals signs of an infection in your baby, your health care provider will suggest a cordocentesis or amniocentesis to confirm if the baby has the disease and find out its degree of severity.

 What Are the Problems Caused by Fifth Disease in Pregnancy?